 Let me just start by saying this film contains one of the most disturbing hard to watch scenes I have ever seen, something more discussing than any torture porn Saw knock off, what makes it worse is that I didn’t expect it either.

-Megan is missing is the story of two missing girls, Megan (Rachel Quinn) and Amy (Amber Perkins), told via webcam, phone, camera and television reports, showing the dangers of online predators, this film isn’t for the faint heated as it contains some pretty graphic scenes of rape and torture, gore and will leave you feeling a little sick.
+Megan is missing is the story of two missing girls, Megan (Quinn) and Amy (Perkins), told via webcam, phone, camera and television reports, showing the dangers of online predators, this film isn’t for the faint-hearted as it contains some pretty graphic scenes of rape and torture, gore and will leave you feeling a little sick.

 This review took a few days for me to write because I wasn’t sure how I felt about the movie, when I first started watching it, the film seemed quite familiar, two girls talking about boys and going to parties, Megan is more popular and even though she’s only 14, is no stranger to sex, drugs and alcohol, which you come to understand after particularly harrowing monologue, in which she explains that she has lived a less than perfect childhood.

-Amy on the other hand is a model student, who leads a happy home life, but doesn’t fit in, both actresses play their parts well, especially Amber, who you’ll see go from a girl trying hard to fit in but still refrain from growing up to much, to someone coping with the disappearance of her best friend, the first half of this film belongs to Rachel’s portrayal of Megan and her escaping her home life, through a succession of parties, sex and drugs.
+Amy, on the other hand, is a model student, who leads a happy home life, but doesn’t fit in, both actresses play their parts well, especially Amber, who you’ll see go from a girl trying hard to fit in but still refrain from growing up too much, to someone coping with the disappearance of her best friend, the first half of this film belongs to Rachel’s portrayal of Megan and her escaping her home life, through a succession of parties, sex and drugs.

-The film will stay with you for a long time, for both good and bad reasons, but I would suggest watching it at least once, as it is possibly one of the strongest film that deals with the subject of internet predators and abduction, without going over the top or becoming unbelievable, whilst not flinching when it comes to some of the more hard to watch parts.
+The film will stay with you for a long time, for both good and bad reasons, but I would suggest watching it at least once, as it is possibly one of the strongest films that deal with the subject of internet predators and abduction, without going over the top or becoming unbelievable, whilst not flinching when it comes to some of the harder to watch parts.